tachiyomiorg/website/website/src/docs/faq/storage.md

 **Scoped Storage**'s introduction affects various storage-related functions in **Tachiyomi**.
 These functions may become slower due to **Scoped Storage**'s inherent latency, as discussed in detail [here](https://www.xda-developers.com/android-q-storage-access-framework-scoped-storage/).

 This can impact tasks like deleting chapters, library loading times, accessing local files like downloads or the local source, and more.
+As always, using internal storage is recommended over SD cards if latency is of concern.